sudokoko/shithole/README.md

-# temporarily archived
+# temporarily stepping back
-i'm going to step back from shithole development for a while. shithole.ml has been shut down, however an archive has been created. this should still work if you figure out how to get it working.
+i'm going to step back from shithole development for a while. shithole.ml has been shut down, however an archive has been created. this should still work if you figure out how to get it working. feel free to open a PR if you want to add something and i'll review it.
+<br><br>

 <div style="text-align: center;">
   <img src="https://shithole.ml/logos.png" width="35%" height="auto">